hanjiadong0/LeanCourse25/README.md

 * This will guide you to install VSCode (a text editor which supports Lean) and Lean.

-* As part of the **extension setup**, in the step **Set up Lean 4 project** click on **Download an existing project**, choose `Git repository URL`, enter `https://github.com/fpvandoorn/LeanCourse25` and then select a folder where you want to download this repository, and specify a folder name.
+* As part of the **extension setup**, in the step **Set up Lean 4 project** click on **Download an existing project**, if prompted choose `Git repository URL`, and enter `https://github.com/fpvandoorn/LeanCourse25` as the URL.
+Then navigate to the directory where you want to download this repository, and specify a folder name.
+It will create a new directory with that name for you.
 This will download Mathlib, which will take a few minutes.

 * When you have downloaded the repository a message appears allowing you to open the project folder.
 To test that everything is working, open the repository and open the file `LeanCourse25/Test.lean`.